40

 When Klaus presented the Elevated Seating concept to major global office furniture companies, he faced rejection.
 Industry leaders claimed that the market wasn’t ready and suggested he revisit the idea in five or ten years.
 The concept’s requirement to elevate desk height posed a challenge to existing revenue-generating seating products, potentially rendering substantial R&D investments obsolete.

-Despite these setbacks, Klaus persisted on refining the concept.
+Despite these setbacks, Klaus persisted in refining the concept.

 Start of a Company